Concluding Summer Book Club

 Hello friends!

 I have neglected to update you all about the final installment of our book club, as I’ve been carried away with the steady influx of new classes and projects!
-The past several weeks have been chock full of back-to-back meetings and classes and filling out my application to graduate (I am not, in any way, emotionally prepared to discuss this one yet!)
-My marketing job at the Marion E. Wade Center is already in full swing, and in the midst of learning new design programs, I’ve been surrounded with Sayers and Tolkien for hours each week and my heart couldn’t be happier.
-Planning has just commenced for the local library’s annual holiday book sale, and the campus garden that I am involved with just hosted its very first gathering this evening.
+The past several weeks have been chock full of back-to-back meetings and classes and filling out my application to graduate (I’m not, in any way, emotionally prepared to discuss this one yet!)
+My marketing job at the Marion E. Wade Center is in full swing, and in the midst of learning new design programs, I’ve been surrounded with Sayers and Tolkien for hours each week and couldn’t be happier.
+Planning has just commenced for the public library’s annual holiday book sale, and the campus garden I’m involved with just hosted its very first gathering this evening.

-I say “the last bits of summer” because it is hard to believe that autumn is very nearly upon us (a mere two days away-ahh!)
-As I am writing this, I’m tucked away in my room as thunderstorm rages outside of the window, watching The Chilling Adventures of Sabrina (do we have an opinion on this show?
-It seemed delightful and spooky and was an impulse watch for me) and drinking hot coffee… I’m hiding the fact that I am excited about the changing seasons incredibly well, aren’t I?
-I would love to know if you all are scheming about any autumn desserts, planning out escapades to enjoy the colorful leaves, or even just your coziest coffee order.
+I say “the last bits of summer” because it is hard to believe that autumn is very nearly upon us (a mere two days away- how can this be!)
+As I’m writing this, I’m tucked away in my room as thunderstorm rages outside of the window, watching The Chilling Adventures of Sabrina (do we have an opinion on this show?
+It seemed delightful and spooky and was an impulse watch for me) and drinking hot coffee… I would love to know if you all are scheming about any autumn desserts, planning out escapades to enjoy the colorful leaves, or even just your coziest coffee order.
 Tell me in the comments!

 Because this final reading was so brief, I have chosen to include a “highlight reel” from seven weeks of reading Pilgrim at Tinker Creek together.
-Every week, I chose a theme that proved illuminating to discuss with all of you, and every week, Dillard presented me with ideas that demanded something of me and, as Swiss theologian Hans Urs von Balthasar notes in Explorations in Theology, presented me with the “divine summons to change one’s life.”
-I was compelled to mull over the beauty and difficulty of her words as I took my morning walks, and the resounding practicality of her voice- being offered in a genre much more known for its abstract approach to spirituality than its concrete, day-to-day wisdom- has proved important to me.
+Each week, I chose an illuminating theme to discuss with all of you, and each week, Dillard presented me with ideas that demanded something of me and, as Swiss theologian Hans Urs von Balthasar notes in Explorations in Theology, presented me with the “divine summons to change one’s life.”3 I was compelled to mull over her words as I took my morning walks, and the resounding practicality of her voice- being offered in a genre much more known for its abstract approach to spirituality than its concrete, day-to-day wisdom- has proved important to me.

 Week 1: A Distinctly Untidy Faith